 HEPA filters cannot capture gaseous pollutants like chemicals, fumes, gases, and odors, nor do they affect odors or volatile organic compounds (VOCs).
 If an air purifier says it can remove VOCs and gaseous pollutants, it may be more than just a HEPA filter.
 They may be a hybrid filter with a carbon or activated carbon filter.

 When it comes to improving air quality, air filtration systems balance the airflow, air pressure, and air filtration to clean as much air as possible.
-Most air purification systems look at cleaning a quantity of air measured in cubic feet per minute (CFM; or Q).
+Most air purifier systems look at cleaning a quantity of air measured in cubic feet per minute (CFM; or Q).
 They also usually promote a Clean Air Delivery Rate (CADR), or the rate that air flows through the filter.

 There are different types of HEPA filters, but True HEPAs filter by mechanical air filter method.
 Air is forced through a fine mesh, which can trap particles of 0.3 µm in size.

+What does a HEPA filter do?
 HEPA filters are made by randomly arranging the polypropylene or fiberglass fibers (between 0.5 and 2.0 µm).
 While sometimes the fibers are arranged in a tangle, the fibers can pass air through and trap some of the particles.
 The important part is that the fibers create narrow pathways for the air to pass through.
 Larger particles are trapped because they can’t keep up with the constant movement and maneuver through the fibers.
 But some smaller particles have very little inertia and can pass through with the air and along with the twists and turns of the fiber mesh.

 There are different types of HEPA filters.
 Ones labeled True HEPA should conform to the DOE standards for HEPA filtration.

 Whether you are looking to improve your indoor air quality to meet health standards or to reopen following the COVID pandemic, it’s essential to get an air purifier with a HEPA filter in it.
-See today how an air purification system with Sanalife can improve your air quality and keep your building occupants safe and healthy.
+See today how an air purifier system with Sanalife can improve your air quality and keep your building occupants safe and healthy.